 SEA is a high-level assessment aimed at highlighting potential environmental concerns.
 The environmental data used in this assessment are based on that which is readily available from existing sources.
 Difficulties encountered in undertaking this SEA included the requirement to rely on varying levels of detail in design specifications of schemes, many of which are at conceptual or outline design stage only.
 Assessment of impacts is necessarily limited when, for example, pipeline routes are at an indicative stage only.
+For some demand management options (e.g. leakage reduction), the location of works are unknown at this stage and further detailed analysis during implementation of the WRMP would be required.
+As a consequence, effects on some objectives, such as biodiversity, are uncertain for these options and this has been reflected in the assessment.

 Where particular limitations or outstanding issues are known, these are briefly described in the SEA appraisal tables for the relevant option concerned.
-Detailed assessments of options will be conducted in project-level EIA closer to the time of option implementation.
+Similarly, where mitigation measures have been applied these have been identified in the SEA appraisals.
+It is important to note that the residual effects assessment have accounted for "reasonable" mitigation measures only, such as the use of best practice construction measures or where suitable mitigation measures are known and identified.
+Further mitigation measures may be employed.
+Detailed assessments of options will be conducted in project-level EIA closer to the time of option implementation, this will include identification of specific mitigation measures to be implemented.